numediart/MBROLA/README.md

 # Compilation

 You need C compiler and libraries to compile the project.
-On Debian-based Linux you need to install following packages:
+On Debian-based Linux or MinGW you need to install following packages:

 ```